tensorflow/tensorflow/tensorflow/docs_src/install/install_linux.md

 # Installing TensorFlow on Ubuntu

 This guide explains how to install TensorFlow on Ubuntu.
-These instructions might also work on other Linux variants, but we have only tested (and we only support) these instructions on Ubuntu 14.04 or higher.
+Although these instructions might also work on other Linux variants, we have only tested (and we only support) these instructions on machines meeting the following requirements:

+  * 64-bit desktops or laptops
+  * Ubuntu 14.04 or higher

 ## Determine which TensorFlow to install